 Mix a teaspoon of tea tree oil with a cup of water and pour this mixture into an atomizer to then spray the clothes or garment that we want to remove the perfume smell, then hang it on a hanger for ten minutes.

 Thank you for following our advice.
-I hope now you can easily get perfume smell out of clothes.
+I hope now you can easily get the perfume smell out of your clothes.